兔子先生

 Center for Performing Arts (CPA)

-The Department of Music shares the Center for the Performing Arts with the Department of Theatre.
-The Center also houses the administrative offices of the College of Creative Arts.
+Shared with the Department of Theatre, the CPA houses classrooms, rehearsal spaces, and the administrative offices of the College of Creative Arts.

 Hall Auditorium